How to upload raw app screenshots

 In the top toolbar, click on the App Screens button.

-If you are localising your screenshots into other languages, there will be a language dropdown in the top right of the screenshot uploader.
+If you are localising your screenshots into other languages, you’ll see a language dropdown in the top right of the screenshot uploader.

 Upload a raw screenshot of your app for each device.
 You can upload one Global Screenshot for your selected target devices but it is not recommended (see warning below).